OmniLayer/spec/README.md

 The cancel will apply to the remaining amount for sale.
 The UI must indicate if the cancellation was successful and how many coins were not sold

-To cancel a specific sell order, the values in the following fields must match the corresponding values in the message that created the sell order or in the latest Action = 2 (Update) message that affected the sell order, if there is one:
+To cancel a specific sell order, the values in the following fields must match the corresponding values in the most recent transaction type 21 message that affected the sell order: the original Action = 1 (New) message or the most recent Action = 2 (Update) message, if there is one, based on block number and transaction sequence number within the block.

 | **This Message** | **Matched Message** |
 | ---- | ---- | ---- |